AhmedOssama22dev/order-payment-api/README.md

 - Ensure your new gateway class follows the `PaymentGatewayInterface` structure.
 - If you modify `config/payment.php` manually, always run `php artisan config:cache`.
 - The `PaymentService` will automatically detect the new gateway based on the config.
+- Check the `PaymentGatewayEnum.php` to make sure the new one was added.

 ---